 File Storage service resources include file systems, mount targets, and export sets.
 The AUTH_UNIX style of authentication and permission checking is supported for remote NFS client requests.
 You use Oracle Cloud Infrastructure Identity and Access Management (IAM) policy language to define access to Oracle Cloud Infrastructure resources.
 You can consider exports and snapshots subsidiary resources of export sets and file systems, respectively.
 As such, they do not need their own permissions.
 Related resources include Oracle Cloud Infrastructure Compute instances and Oracle Cloud Infrastructure Networking virtual cloud networks (VCNs).

 Oracle Cloud Infrastructure users require resource permissions to create, delete, and manage resources.
 Without the appropriate IAM permissions, you cannot export a file system through a mount target.
-Until a file system has been exported, Compute instances can't mount it.
+Until a file system has been exported, Compute instances cannot mount it.
 For more information about creating an IAM policy, see Let users create, manage, and delete file systems.

 If you have successfully exported a file system on a subnet, then you use Networking security lists to control traffic to and from the subnet and, therefore, the mount target.
 Security lists act as a virtual firewall, allowing only the network traffic you specify to and from the IP addresses and port ranges configured in your ingress and egress rules.
 The security list you create for the subnet lets hosts send and receive packets and mount the file system.
 If you have firewalls on individual instances, use FastConnect, or use a virtual private network (VPN), the settings for those might also impact security at the networking layer.
 For more information about creating a security list for the File Storage service, see Creating File Systems.
 See About Security for more information on how different types of security work together in your file system.